 Prior to his work with the Republican Party of Florida, he spent 11 years as a top aide to former United States Senator Connie Mack, R-Florida.

-Mr. Wilson received his Bachelor of Arts degree from the University of Florida, a Master of Science degree from Florida State University, and is currently a doctoral candidate at the Muma College of Business at the University of South Florida.
+Wilson received a Doctor of Business Administration from the University of South Florida, a Master of Science from Florida State University and a Bachelor of Arts from the University of Florida.